evervault/evervault-php/README.md

 ### $evervault->createRunToken()

 `$evervault->createRunToken()` creates a single use, time bound token for invoking a Function.
 If the payload is an empty object, the Run Token will be valid for any payload.
+An API Key with the `create Run Token` permission must be used to perform this operation.

 ```php
 $evervault->createRunToken($functionName = string, $data = array or object)